ooooak/benchmarksgame-visualization/README.md

   .....
 ```

-## ocaml is over all awesome in terms of speed, code size memory usage.
+## ocaml is over all awesome in terms of speed, code size and memory usage.

 ```
 ({:gz 4192, :mem 2389964, :secs 2693.51, :busy 3379.95, :lang :lua}